arnaudmorin/bootstrap-openstack-k8s/README.md

 k rollout restart deployment/nova-metadata-api
 ```

-You may also have to replace some jobs, such as `nova db sync`.
+You may also have to re-execute some jobs, such as `nova db sync`.

 You can either do it from nova-api pod, or delete and recreate the related job.